hessu/aprsc/doc/CONFIGURATION.md

 value high uptimes and service availability, so server restarts should be kept to a minimum.

-With the known exception of ServerId and FileLimit, all parameters can be adjusted without a restart.
+With the known exception of `ServerId` and `FileLimit`, all parameters can be adjusted without a restart.

 To reload configuration, execute the `reload` option of the startup script.